adminarchitect/navigation/README.md

 # Providers

-Navigation is based on Providers, each of them can provide a colletion of navigable items and should realize one of provided contracts or define new one.
+Navigation is based on Providers, each of them can provide a collection of navigable items and should realize one of default contracts or maybe define new one.

 * `LinksProvider`: Provides a way to add static links: url => title;
 * `RoutesProvider`: Provides a way to add routes to menu;
-* `EloquentProvider`: Provides a way to add any Eloquent model to navigation collection.
+* `EloquentProvider`: Provides a way to add Eloquent models to a navigable collection.

 All usable providers are registered via config/navigation.php file -> `providers` array.

 To create a new provider, run: `php artisan navigation <Name>`, then register it in config/navigation.php.

 Any provider which extends EloquentProvider should provide a collection of items which implement NavigationItem contract.
-NavigationItem contract requires 3 methods to be defined:
+NavigationItem requires implementation of 3 simple methods:
-1. navigationKey => should return item unique key, usually 'id';
+1. navigationKey => should return item unique key, usually `id`;
-2. navigationTitle => shluld return item title, may be: 'title', 'name', whatever identifies a model title.
+2. navigationTitle => should return item title, may be: `title`, `name`, whatever identifies a model title.
-3. navigationUrl => should return item specific url, may return url('') or route('')
+3. navigationUrl => should return item specific url, may return `url(<url>)` or `route(<name>, <params>)`

-for instance, to allow adding Posts to a navigation you have to register a PostsProvider and modify your Post model to look like in following example:
+for instance, to allow adding `Posts` to a navigation you have to create a `PostsProvider`, then modify your `Post` model to look like in the following example:

 ```
 php artisan navigation:provider PostsProvider
 ```

-will generate app\Http\Terranet\Administrator\Navigation\Providers\PostsProvider:
+`Provider` command will generate `app\Http\Terranet\Administrator\Navigation\Providers\PostsProvider` class:

 ```
 <?php